awsdocs/amazon-eks-user-guide/doc_source/load-balancing.md

   ```
   service.beta.kubernetes.io/aws-load-balancer-eip-allocations: eipalloc-<xxxxxxxxxxxxxxxxx>,eipalloc-<yyyyyyyyyyyyyyyyy>
   ```
-+ If you're using Amazon EKS 1\.16 or later with the recent platforms containing the fix [Use NLB Subnet CIDRs instead of VPC CIDRs in Health Check SG Rules](https://github.com/kubernetes/kubernetes/pull/93515), note the new behavior on the SG rules for health check ports when using NLB with instance targets.
-This fix allows us to use fixed number of SG rules for health check and follows a least privilege approach for the health check since the access is limited to the NLB CIDRs only instead of the entire VPC CIDRs.
-In case you have few VPC CIDRs as compared to the NLB subnets, you might see increased usage of the security group rules and potentially hit the limit.
-Here are a few workarounds/recommendations -
-	- Bump up the security group rule limits
-	- If you reach the 1000 rules limit,
++ For each NLB that you create on 1\.16 or later clusters, Amazon EKS adds one inbound rule to the node's security group for client traffic and one rule for each load balancer subnet in the VPC for health checks\.
+On 1\.15 clusters, one rule is added for each CIDR block assigned to the VPC\.
+Deployment of a service of type `LoadBalancer` can fail if Amazon EKS attempts to create rules that exceed the quota for the maximum number of rules allowed for a security group\.
+For more information, see [Security groups](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html#vpc-limits-security-groups) in Amazon VPC quotas in the Amazon VPC User Guide\.
+Consider the following options to minimize the chances of exceeding the maximum number of rules for a security group\.
+  + Request an increase in your rules per security group quota\.
+For more information, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) in the Service Quotas User Guide\.
-		* Consider NLB with IP targets, where the rules can potentially be shared for the same target ports.
-Load Balancer subnets can also be manually specified via annotation in this mode.
+  + Use [Load balancer – IP targets](#load-balancer-ip), rather than instance targets\.
+With IP targets, rules can potentially be shared for the same target ports\.
+Load balancer subnets can be manually specified with an annotation\.
+For more information, see [Annotations](https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/guide/service/annotations/#subnets) on GitHub\.
-		* Consider using Ingress if possible since ALB provides better SG interface and needs fewer rules.
-ALB can also be shared across multiple ingresses.
-	- If you cannot use NLB with IP targets, consider spreading the clusters across multiple accounts
+  + Use an Ingress, instead of a Service of type `LoadBalancer` to send traffic to your service\.
+The AWS Application Load Balancer \(ALB\) requires fewer rules than NLBs\.
+An ALB can also be shared across multiple Ingresses\.
+For more information, see [Application load balancing on Amazon EKS](alb-ingress.md)\.
+  + Deploy your clusters to multiple accounts\.

 ## Load balancer – Instance targets<a name="load-balancer-instance"></a>